xonsh/xonsh/docs/tutorial_xontrib.rst

 Tutorial: Extensions
 ************************************
-Take a deep breath and prepare for some serious Show & Tell; it's time to learn about xonsh extentions!
+Take a deep breath and prepare for some serious Show & Tell; it's time to learn about xonsh extensions!

 Overview
 ================================
 Xontributions, or ``xontribs``, are a set of tools and conventions for extending the functionality of xonsh beyond what is provided by default.
-This allows 3rd party developers and users to improve thier xonsh experiance without having to go through the xonsh development and release cycle.
+This allows 3rd party developers and users to improve their xonsh experience without having to go through the xonsh development and release cycle.

-Many tools anbd libraries have extension capabilities.
+Many tools and libraries have extension capabilities.
 Here are some that we took inspiration from for xonsh:

-* `Sphinx <http://sphinx-doc.org/>`_: Extensions are just Python modules, bundles some entensions with the main package, interface is a list of string names.
+* `Sphinx <http://sphinx-doc.org/>`_: Extensions are just Python modules, bundles some extensions with the main package, interface is a list of string names.
 * `Oh My Zsh <http://ohmyz.sh/>`_: Centralized registry, autoloading, and for a shell.